FFmpeg/FFmpeg/SMP/readme.txt

         d) Copy the newly created "DeckLinkAPI.h" and "DeckLinkAPI_i.c" files to OutputDir/include/*.

 *OutputDir is the "Output Directory" specified in the project properties.
 The default value of OutputDir is "..\..\msvc" relative to the FFmpeg source directory.
-An example of the expetced directory structure is:
+An example of the expected directory structure is:
     -  msvc          (OutputDir)
     -> source